Loading data...

 Order

-Instruction to buy or sell under specified conditions.
+Instruction to buy or sell an asset under stated conditions.

 Order Book